assert-justice/Curriculum/intro_programming/python.md

 countUp(10) # prints the numbers 0  to 9
 ```

-Compare that code to the `while` loop that does the same thing and you'll see basically the same bits in a different arraingement.
+Compare that code to the `while` loop that does the same thing and you'll see basically the same bits in a different arrangement.
 Now both of these functions have an `if` statement inside of them and there is a good reason for that.
 Just like with `while` it is easy to get in infinite loops with recursion.
-Fortunately Python will actually throw an error if you recurse too many times.The condition that stops recursion is called
+Fortunately Python will actually throw an error if you recurse too many times.The condition that stops recursion is called the base case.

 ```python
 def factorial(x):